meginwinnipeg/workshops/content/handson/piktochart/content/workshoppik.md

 2. **Drag and drop** the Title block onto your workspace
 Copy and paste the following text into the block that has appeared in your workspace:
-_Where would you rather spend January?
+_Where would you rather spend February?
 Winnipeg or Toronto_
 3. You can select text within the block and change its properties using the text properties menu that appears.
 I am going to: